it-bens/api-platform-resource-actions-bundle/README.md

 # The API Platform Resource Action Bundle

-> :warning: The bundle is currently not tested by any unit or functional tests!
-It is used in non-public projects and works so far.

 ## Motivation
 ### Let's start with Symfony & API Platform :construction_worker:
 Symfony & API Platform are a great combination to easily create a REST API for a CRUD application.